svmiller/svmiller.github.io/_posts/2023-12-28-count-models-poisson-negative-binomial.md

 </div>

-What you do with the differences in sign and significance is your call.
-In the case of the democracy variable, I already know it's because that should be a square term (c.f. ["more violence in the middle"](https://onlinelibrary.wiley.com/doi/abs/10.1111/ajps.12373))
+What you do with the differences in significance is your call.
+In the case of the democracy variable, I already know it's because that should be a square term (c.f. ["more violence in the middle"](https://onlinelibrary.wiley.com/doi/abs/10.1111/ajps.12373)).

 ## Conclusion {#conclusion}